Learning Disabilities – articles and other resources

-Learning disabilities create challenges for both you and your child–but they are not insurmountable.
-These articles can help you better understand your child's needs and support you in helping him or her succeed in school and in life.
+Learning disabilities create challenges for both you and your child.
+But by better understanding your child's needs, you can help him or her succeed in school and in life.

 Learning disabilities affect how a child understands, processes, and responds to new information.
 Not only do they interfere with school and learning, but they can also contribute to emotional problems.
 However, having a learning disability doesn't mean that your child can't do well in life.

 In order to help your child, it's important to understand the signs and symptoms of a learning disability, identify your child's strengths and weaknesses, and promote self-confidence.
 Learning disabilities may also be accompanied by other disorders including ADD/ADHD, so it's very important to get a thorough assessment and accurate diagnosis.